Multi-Timescale Hierarchical Reinforcement Learning for Unified Behavior and Control of Autonomous Driving: Experiments

 \subsubsection{Comparison Methods}

-We select several popular RL-based AD methods as baselines, which have different policy structures. \textbf{PPO} directly outputs control commands.
-The General Hierarchical method (\textbf{Gen-H-RL}) uses a high-level RL policy to select discrete behaviors for a rule-based low-level controller.
-Classical Hierarchical RL (\textbf{Class-HRL}) combines a high-level value-based policy with a low-level actor-critic structure. \textbf{RL-PTA} have an implicit hierarchical policy structure with fixed timescale. \textbf{MHRL-I} and \textbf{Skill-Critic} are preliminary methods exploring multi-timescale RL policy training, with discrete and continues high-level outputs, respectively.
-In contrast, our method features a more advanced hierarchical policy structure: P-AC is used to generate \textbf{H}ybrid action-based motion guidance (path points), and a supporting \textbf{S}afety mechanism is also included.
+We select several popular RL-based AD methods as baselines, which have different policy structures. \textbf{PPO}, serving as a low-level-only baseline, directly outputs control commands without any hierarchical guidance.
+The General Hierarchical method (\textbf{Gen-H-RL}, used as a high-level-only baseline) employs a high-level RL policy to select discrete behaviors for a rule-based low-level controller.
+Classical Hierarchical RL (\textbf{Class-HRL}) combines a high-level value-based policy with a low-level actor-critic structure. \textbf{RL-PTA} has an implicit hierarchical policy structure with a fixed timescale. \textbf{MHRL-I} and \textbf{Skill-Critic} are preliminary methods exploring multi-timescale RL policy training, with discrete and continuous high-level outputs, respectively.
+In contrast, our method features a more advanced hierarchical policy structure, in which P-AC is used to generate \textbf{H}ybrid action-based motion guidance (path points), with a supporting \textbf{S}afety mechanism included.
 The details of all methods are shown in Table~\ref{methods}.
-For all MT-based methods, the high- and low-level outputs operate at timesteps of 1s and 0.1s, respectively, as this has proven effective \cite{2023arXiv_wang}.
+For all MT-based methods, the high- and low-level outputs operate at 1s and 0.1s, respectively, as this has proven effective~\cite{2023arXiv_wang}.